cybermats/boop.fyi/content/about.md

 aliases = ["about-us", "about-mats", "contact"] author = "Mats Fredriksson"
 +++
-I'm a coder, architect, tinkerer and doer who's been at it since I was very young.
+I'm a coder, tinkerer and doer who's been at it since I was very young.
 Through the years I've been trying out a number of different things, both in terms of roles and in terms of industries.